MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/user-interface/symbol-font.md

 [!include[banner](../includes/banner.md)]

-The Dynamics Symbol font defines the set of out-of-the-box symbols available for use in the product.
-These symbols are primarily used by buttons, tiles, and image controls.
-With each release, there may be updates to this font in terms of added or removed symbols.
+The Dynamics Symbol font defines the set of out-of-box symbols that are available in the product.
+These symbols are primarily used for buttons, tiles, and image controls.
+In every release, there might be updates to this font.
+For example, symbols might be added or removed.

-To access the list of available symbols (the name and image) for each release that updated the Symbol font, please visit the [Dynamics Symbol Font](https://go.microsoft.com/fwlink/?linkid=850961) page.
+To access the list of available symbols (the name and an image) for every release that updated the Symbol font, visit the [Dynamics Symbol Font](https://go.microsoft.com/fwlink/?linkid=850961) page.